afnom/missing-semester/_2025/latex.md

 \section{Papers}

-Here is the paper which introduced the concept of a Transformer network \cite{attention2017vaswani}.
-This is the technology which powers the latest explosion of Large Language Models.
-Did you know one of the authors Llion Jones is a UoB alum?
+Here is the paper that introduced the concept of a return-into-libc attack without using any function calls \cite{geometry07shacham}.
+This is a fundamental paper in the field of cybersecurity!

 \printbibliography